The Problem: Seniors with poor health due to multiple chronic conditions

 - The product design had to have a cohesive look and feel, while meeting the needs of all the user roles.

 The Solution: Creating a platform that is easy for patients and providers to be proactive

-We, the core team of founder-product owner, 3 developers, and the designer (me), created an entire patient success system platform with 5 main roles: patient, caregivers, family, primary care and specialists, and office manager and backend admin roles.
+We, founder-product manager, 3 developers, and the designer (me), created an entire patient success system platform with 5 main and 2 back-end roles: patient, caregivers, family, primary care and specialists, office manager and backend admin.
 We listened and learned from many seniors, their family members, and the medical community.
-We needed to what it would take to be useful enough for doctors to incorporate into their busy practice, and how they wanted to see the data.
-We didn’t want to inundate the medical providers with too much daily data, but needed to provide them with the right data that would be useful.
-And we needed to experiment and iterate to find solutions for each role.
-What would get seniors to log?
-What value would the medical providers get from using the product?
+It needed it to be useful enough for doctors to incorporate into their busy practice, and give them data that would improve outcomes.
+And we needed to get seniors to log.

 We decided that 4 apps (working across all platforms for iPhone/iPads and and web-based) were needed so each user role would have easy access, yet function as one unit, with the patient owning the data that they submit, so we designed and developed: